caiomachado/genialCodeChallenge/README.md

 - Material UI: I also used Material UI for some of the styling in the application.

+- React Testing Library: I used React Testing Library for testing due to its practicality.

 ## How to run the project

 To run this project, you must first install all the dependencies with: